Ride-share driver, passenger identified after deadly DUI crash near TPA

 Alexander Jacobson was driving the wrong way, documents show.

-“The force of the impact caused the Jeff Wrangler to drive up and over the Ford Fusion causing the roof of the Ford Fusion to be detached,” the warrants show.
+“The force of the impact caused the Jeep Wrangler to drive up and over the Ford Fusion causing the roof of the Ford Fusion to be detached,” the warrants show.

 An eyewitness, Luis Rojas, told detectives he noticed Jacobson exit the Wrangler “wearing numerous Gasparilla beads around his neck,” the warrant says.